pH7Software/pH7-Internationalization/README.md

-# pH7CMS I18N - Internationalization
+# pH7Builder I18N - Internationalization Pack

-pH7CMS Internationalization package.
-To add new languages to your social dating website.
+pH7Builder Internationalization package.
+To add new languages to your social dating website using **pH7Builder** (formerly known as pH7CMS).

 ### Available Languages
 *(not 100% completed)*